 2. Authors can also deposit journal articles in an institutional repository (CGSpace for ILRI).
 This is normally either a preprint, or the peer-reviewed postprint – either the author's refereed, revised final draft or the publisher's version of record.

 Regarding journals, it is very important that authors watch out for and avoid predatory publishers who claim to be legitimate but are actually not offering real scientific publishing.
-See the current list of such publishers.
+See a service that lists reputable open access journals.

 More information and guidance is available from the CGIAR open access and open data support pack.